-Don Jordan - Jazz Dance Factory: Jeraldyne Blunden Local Innovators Award television series and commercials, on Canadian, American, European, and Haitian stages.
+Don Jordan - Jazz Dance Factory: Jeraldyne Blunden Local Innovators Award

 The Jeraldyne Blunden Local Innovators Award recognizes an individual or organization for breaking new ground, exploring new processes or approaches, or using existing knowledge in a new way.

 Don Jordan was born in Montreal and is a choreographer, jazz dance teacher, actor and singer.
 He has been seen in numerous films, in